calimero-archive/docs/docs/introduction/architecture.md

 ## Migration from the shard from PoA to PoS

-Migrating a shard from PoA to PoS is a matter of owners of the network agreeing to differently allocate the stake inside the network which will not be uniformly distributed like in the PoA network.
-The migration process typically involves coordinating with the existing validators and stakeholders, establishing a new set of rules and incentives for PoS validation.
-The migration process may also require the development and deployment of new smart contracts, protocols, and tools to support the PoS consensus mechanism.
+Migrating a shard from PoA to PoS involves the owners of the network agreeing to allocate the stake differently within the network.
+Unlike in the PoA network, the stake in a PoS network is not uniformly distributed.
+The migration process requires coordination with existing validators and stakeholders to establish new rules and incentives for PoS validation.
+It may also involve developing and deploying new smart contracts, protocols, and tools to support the PoS consensus mechanism.

 ## State and Execution

-The private execution and state is accessible only by the nodes inside the private shard.
-Only information which is publicly announced are the light client proof for private shard blocks, used by the light client, prover and connector contracts.
-Additionally, some contract state may be accessible from a public chain if the developer allowed such access in the contract, through the bridge with cross shard contract calls which is one of main features of Calimero shards.
+Private execution and state are accessible only to the nodes within the private shard.
+The only publicly announced information includes the light client proof for private shard blocks, which is used by the light client, prover, and connector contracts.
+Additionally, some contract states may be accessible from a public chain if the developer allows such access in the contract through the bridge with cross-shard contract calls, which is one of the main features of Calimero shards.

 ## Treasury Account

-In the genesis of the network we also specify a treasury account, which holds all the tokens left after the distribution of tokens to validators specified at creation.
-These tokens can be owned by a multisig of multiple parties or by one, depending on the network use case.
-This gives us the ability to create new accounts using the treasury account, deploy contracts, but also onboard new validators if needed.
-The private shard can be started by a single entity and using this approach onboard new validators into the network eventually.
+In the genesis of the network, a treasury account is specified to hold all the tokens remaining after the distribution of tokens to the validators specified during creation.
+The ownership of these tokens can be assigned to a multisig account involving multiple parties or a single entity, depending on the network's use case.
+The treasury account enables the creation of new accounts, contract deployment, and onboarding of new validators if necessary.
+A private shard can be initiated by a single entity, and this approach allows for the subsequent onboarding of new validators into the network.

 ## Account model

-We are integrated with the NEAR wallet, which means that users are using their NEAR Mainnet or Testnet FullAccess Key to authenticate with the Calimero Shard.
-Users sign an authorization message with the FullAccess Key asking for permission to the Authorization Service for a specific shard and if they are able to interact they will receive a JWT token for communicating with the Private Shard.
-This ensures that only the user with the corresponding key is actually issuing transactions on the shard.
-On top of that, Private shards use the NEAR account model inside the shard and will generate FunctionCall keys for specific contract interaction improving on security for the users and network.
+Calimero Shard is integrated with the NEAR wallet, which means that users authenticate using their NEAR Mainnet or Testnet FullAccess Key.
+Users sign an authorization message with the FullAccess Key to request permission from the Authorization Service for a specific shard.
+If they are granted permission, they receive a JWT token for communicating with the Private Shard.
+This authentication process ensures that only users with the corresponding key can issue transactions on the shard.
+Additionally, Private shards employ the NEAR account model within the shard and generate FunctionCall keys for specific contract interactions, enhancing security for users and the network.

-Overall, the architecture of a private shard is designed to provide a secure, scalable, and efficient way for authorized participants to collaborate and share data and transactions within a trusted environment.
-Understanding the architecture and mechanics of private shards is essential for developers and users who want to use Calimero private shard to build private blockchain applications in a more effective and secure way.
+Overall, the architecture of a private shard aims to provide a secure, scalable, and efficient way for authorized participants to collaborate and share data and transactions within a trusted environment.
+Understanding the architecture and mechanics of private shards is crucial for developers and users who wish to utilize Calimero private shards to build private blockchain applications more effectively and securely.